arockiyastephenl/Care-commerce-docs/docs/ONDC/Confirm.md

 ## About the API:

-Confirm API helps to confirm the order and to proceed the payment using preferred methods of payment facilitated by the Buyer app.
-Buyer receives the Updated quote and policies from the seller for confirmation.
-The Confirm API request includes the Payment mode the buyer wish to proceed with the order.
-The Payment mode may be Prepaid Payment or the Cash on Delivey (COD) Prepaid Payment : Buyer App can collect Prepaid Orders payment with the permission of Seller App Postpaid/ Cash on Delivery Payment : Seller app can collect Cash on delivery payment with the permission of Buyer app
+Confirmation API helps to confirm the order and proceed with payment via preferred payment methods facilitated through Buyer App.
+The buyer will receive the updated offer and policies from the seller for confirmation.
+The confirmation API request contains the payment mode that the buyer wants to proceed with the order.
+The payment mode can be prepaid payment or cash on delivery (cash on delivery).
+Prepaid Payment: The Buyer App may collect payment for prepaid orders with the Seller App's permission.
+Postpaid/Cash on Delivery: The seller app can collect payments by cash on delivery with the permission of the buyer app